nbekzat/Learn-Data-Science/README.md

 # Tech and Data Science blogs

-Following blogs focus on Data Science:
+Blogs and newsletters with focus on Data Science:

 <a href='https://www.kdnuggets.com'>kdnuggets.com </a>